AdobeDocs/commerce-admin.en/help/getting-started/commerce-marketplace.md

 The Adobe Commerce Marketplace Support team resolves issues related to the [commercemarketplace.adobe.com/](https://commercemarketplace.adobe.com/) and [commercedeveloper.adobe.com/](https://commercedeveloper.adobe.com/) sites only.
 Please direct questions about Magento Open Source to the [Community Forum](https://community.magento.com/) or [contact a partner](https://business.adobe.com/products/magento/partners.html) who can assist with Magento Open Source.

+### Request a refund

+To request a refund for a Marketplace purchase, log in to your Marketplace account and follow these steps:

+1. Click [!UICONTROL **My Profile**] > [!UICONTROL **Purchase History**].
+1. Locate the purchase and click [!UICONTROL **Request a Refund**].
+1. Complete the refund order form.

+Marketplace Support will request information after the refund request is generated.
+The refund option is available for 25 days after date-of-purchase.
+See the [Marketplace Customer Agreement](https://www.adobe.com/legal/terms/enterprise-licensing/magento-legacy-terms.html).

 [1]: https://marketplace.magento.com/
 [2]: https://www.paypal.com/us/home
 [3]: https://developer.adobe.com/commerce/marketplace/guides/sellers/extension-quality-program/